edish-github/Consensus/README.md

 retrieval.
 People are slow and inconsistent at it, and they skim.

 **It is exactly the work people refuse to give an AI.** You cannot upload a counterparty's security report to a SaaS tool.
-The NDA usually forbids it, legal will not allow it, and the person doing the evaluation knows this.
+The NDA usually forbids it, legal guidelines will not allow it, and the person doing the evaluation knows this.

-So the decision gets made without the AI, from memory, at 11pm, in a spreadsheet nobody can reconstruct six months later.

-Consensus removes the choice.
+**And that's exactly the problem we are trying to solve with Consensus.**

 ---